rails/rails/guides/source/routing.md

 ### Generating Paths and URLs from Code

-The Router automatically generates paths and URLs that can be used throughout your application, such as `user_path` and `user_url` in the example below.
+The Router automatically generates paths and URLs that can be used throughout your application, instead of hard-coded strings.

-Given the route above is modified to be:
+For example, `user_path` and `user_url` helpers in the route below.

 ```ruby
 get '/users/:id', to: 'users#show', as: 'user'